< back to main hub

 Lifestyle | by Denise Timmis | Oct 07, 2022

-E-Waste is acceptable to put in regular bins
+1. E-waste is acceptable to put in regular bins

 Unfortunately, this is wishful thinking.
 Your local council won’t separate your e-waste for you with a giant magnet.
 Everything you stick in that black bag will go straight into the landfill.

 But wait.
 It gets worse.
 You might think, so what?
 It’s just one tiny phone in a big pile of rubbish.
 What you’re not thinking about is what happens when your phone starts to erode.
 When your phone decays in a landfill, all the toxic minerals used to make the battery, microchips, and wires seep into the ground.
+There are proper recycling centres with actual tech recycling bins you can use to dispose of your old phones and tablets.

-Recycling e-waste is a data risk
+2. Recycling e-waste is a data risk

 This is not true if you take a few moments to ensure that all sensitive information is cleared from your device.
 Wiping your device will eliminate the risk of your data being stolen post-collection.
 Several apps and a variety of stand-alone software can be used for data wiping in ways that make your data wholly irretrievable or at least unusable after it’s sent for recycling.

-Keeping old devices in your desk drawer or stored away is harmless
+3. Keeping old devices in your desk drawer or stored away is harmless

 It’s easy to get carried away with hoarding your electronics.
 After all, it’s less threatening to the environment than dumping it into the trash and less likely to end up shipped to a developing country where it could cause even more harm.
 This is because there are much fewer environmental regulations in developing countries.